 - A. Each full-time twelve-month employee is eligible for annual leave as follows: - 1.
 1 to 3 years of employment -10 days - 2.
 4 to 9 years of employment 15 days - 3.
-10+ years of employment -18 days - B. Additional Annual Leave information. - 1.
-On July 1 of each year, employees are granted annual leave earned the previous fiscal year. - 2.
+10+ years of employment -20 days - B. Additional Annual Leave information. - 1.
+On the annual hire date anniversary employees are granted annual leave earned the previous year. - 2.
 Annual leave will not be granted prior to being earned. - 3.
 Employees may accumulate up to twenty annual leave days. - 4.
-Annual leave days in excess of twenty on June 30 will be forfeited.
+Annual leave days in excess of twenty days on annual hire date will be forfeited.
 The President may extend the excess leave on an individual basis. - 5.
-Employees completing their first partial year of employment will have their annual leave time pro-rated based on the number of months worked by June 30.
-The initial employment date will be rounded to the nearest first of the month. - 6.
-Annual leave may not be earned while on approved leave without pay, FMLA leave without pay, drawing disability pay, or drawing Workers' Compensation benefits. - 7.
-The College reserves the right to require employees to take annual leave at certain times of the year or in the case of a College emergency. - 8.
-Employees who terminate employment will be compensated for any earned and unused annual leave plus pro-rated annual leave since July 1.
+Annual leave may not be earned while on approved leave without pay, FMLA leave without pay, drawing disability pay, or drawing Workers' Compensation benefits. - 6.
+The College reserves the right to require employees to take annual leave at certain times of the year or in the case of a College emergency. - 7.
+Employees who terminate employment will be compensated for any earned and unused annual leave.